Now more than ever, it’s important to make sure that we are all looking after our physical as well as mental health.

 You can find more information and tips at:

-It’s well documented that taking some form of exercise is not only good for your physical health but also you’re mental health, so staying active during lockdown in really important.
+It’s well documented that taking some form of exercise is not only good for your physical health but also you’re mental health, so staying active is really important.

 Being physically active helps lower blood pressure and cholesterol and can significantly reduce the risk of heart disease, stroke and diabetes.
 It can also help to keep your immune system working effectively.
 As well as this, keeping active is a great way ward off some of the psychological issues associated with being cooped up for an extended time and as research has shown, it can promote the release of feel-good hormones such as endorphins.